-Mayo School of Health Sciences at Mayo Clinic's campus in Jacksonville, Florida, offers an eight-month Vascular Interventional Radiologic Technology Internship designed to enhance the knowledge and skills of postgraduate radiography students.
+Mayo Clinic School of Health Sciences at Mayo Clinic's campus in Jacksonville, Florida, offers an eight-month Vascular Interventional Radiologic Technology Internship designed to enhance the knowledge and skills of postgraduate radiography students.

 Interns receive technological training in thoracic, visceral, genitourinary, gastrointestinal, neurologic, and peripheral diagnosis and intervention for vascular and nonvascular systems.

 At Mayo Clinic's campus in Florida, the Vascular Interventional Radiologic Technology Internship aspires to prepare individuals for a career in vascular interventional radiography by providing a high-quality curriculum, state-of-the-art facilities, a diverse patient population and a favorable faculty-to-student ratio, all in an environment supporting the service values of Mayo Clinic.